 William Tecumseh Sherman: Conservationist

 Sherman’s Neckties

-devastation inflicted by Sherman’s army of liberation, consider the so-called “Sherman’s Neckties.”
-These iconic symbols of the power of the United States Army were scattered throughout Sherman's Necktiesthe surrendered territory of the treasonous Confederacy.
-To create a “Sherman Necktie, American soldiers would rip up Confederate railroad tracks, heat the iron and wrap the captured steel around nearby trees.
-So adept were the soldiers under General Sherman’s command that they began twisting the iron to form the letters “U” and “S” as a reminder to the insurrectionists.
+These iconic symbols of the power of the United States Army were scattered throughout the surrendered territory of the treasonous Confederacy.
+To create a “Sherman Necktie, American soldiers would rip up Confederate railroad tracks, heat the iron, and wrap the captured steel around nearby trees.
+The soldiers under General Sherman were so Sherman's Necktiesadept that they began twisting the iron to form the letters “U” and “S” to remind the insurrectionists.
 On a practical level, the destruction of the railroad tracks hastened the end of the barbaric practice of slavery.
-But the “Sherman Necktie” also served as a visual reminder of Sherman’s march.
+But the “Sherman Necktie” also served as a visual reminder of Sherman’s March.

+William Tecumseh Sherman: Conservationist